“Social media is not a media. The key is to listen, engage, and build relationships.”

 6. Vlog: Overlay the disclosure label while talking about the product or service.

-7. Snapchat: Include the disclosure label in the body of the message in the beginning as a tag.
+7. Snapchat: Include the disclosure label in the body of the message at the beginning as a tag.

 8. Blogger: Include the disclosure label in the title of the post.